DataExMachina-dev/side-eye-public/README.md

 - Present the data in Grafana dashboards

 ### Explore the execution state of all goroutines

-Ex-Ray lets you explore the stack traces of all the goroutines running in the snapshotted processes.
+Side-Eye lets you explore the stack traces of all the goroutines running in the snapshotted processes.
 You can visualize the goroutines in different ways, for example as a flamegraph showing an aggregated view of all the goroutines.